 Important Tips to Conduct an Effective Peer Review

-Now that you have passed the initial steps and invited to conduct a peer review service, we congratulate you and refer you to some important tips to do as effective review as possible.
+Now that you have passed the initial steps and been invited to conduct a peer review service, we congratulate you and refer you to some important tips to do as effective a review as possible.

 Before you conduct the review of the article be sure to first check multiple things: